php-dev-br/composer-doc-pt-br/doc/repositorios.md

 ## Hosting your own

-While you will probably want to put your packages on packagist most of the time, there are some use cases for hosting your own repository.
+While you will probably want to put your packages on Packagist most of the time, there are some use cases for hosting your own repository.

 * **Private company packages:** If you are part of a company that uses Composer